sortofamudkip/dialogflow_bot/README.md

 * `Dialogflow` uses **training phrases** to help decide which intent will be used.
 * **Entities** are categories of words in training phrases that improve the accuracy of the matching.

 A brief example might be a bot that asks for your favourite colour.
-The bot first asks $\texttt{"What is your favourite colour?"}$, and has the following training phrases for the *colour* intent:
+The bot first asks "What is your favourite colour?", and has the following training phrases for the *colour* intent:

 * <span style="font-family:consolas">My favourite colour is red.</span>
 * <span style="font-family:consolas">I really like blue.</span>